Guides

 No spam.
 Unsubscribe anytime.

-Balance transfer credit cards are one of the most practical debt management tools available to Canadians — but only when used with a clear plan.
-The MBNA True Line® Mastercard® is the top pick for most people: no annual fee, a full 12 months at 0%, and a competitive ongoing rate.
-The CIBC Select® Visa* Card is worth considering if you can clear the balance in 10 months and want the first-year fee waived.
-The Scotiabank Value® Visa* Card suits someone who values a low long-term rate over the shortest possible promo.
-And the TD Low Rate Visa* Card fills a niche for those financing new purchases rather than moving existing debt.
-Whichever card you choose, the promo period is a tool — not a finish line.
-Use it to eliminate the balance, not just move it.
-For a broader look at your options, explore the best balance transfer credit cards in Canada or use the explore more options to filter by rate, fee, and offer length.
+Balance transfer cards are one of the most practical debt management tools available to Canadians, but they require a clear repayment plan to deliver their full value.
+The MBNA True Line® Mastercard® leads this list for most borrowers because of its 12-month zero-interest window and no annual fee.
+The CIBC Select® Visa Card is a close second for those who can clear their balance in 10 months and want a first-year fee waiver.
+The Scotiabank Value® Visa Card suits borrowers who prioritise a low ongoing rate and can absorb the 2% transfer fee.
+The TD Low Rate Visa* Card fits a narrower use case centred on new purchases rather than transferred debt.
+Whichever card you choose, the promotional period is a window, not a safety net.
+Use it with a fixed monthly payment target and you will come out ahead.

 Related Guides